peteroupc/MailLib/docs/PeterO.Text.NormalizingCharacterInput.md

         PeterO.Text.ICharacterInput stream,
         PeterO.Text.Normalization form);

-Initializes a new instance of the NormalizingCharacterInput class.
+Initializes a new instance of the class.

 <b>Parameters:</b>